Davy Crockett (miniseries): Legacy

+In 2004, Disney (under its Touchstone Pictures label) revisited the subject of Davy Crockett and the Alamo, with the film The Alamo.
+The film, however, was a significant box-office failure.

 Walt Disney Home Video released the two theatrical films on DVD as Davy Crockett - Two Movie Set, on September 7, 2004.
 On November 15, 2015, the films were released on Blu-ray on a "60th Anniversary Edition" set through the Disney Movie Club.

-A five-episode 1988–1989 revival was made entitled The New Adventures of Davy Crockett, in which Tim Dunigan took over Fess Parker's role.
-Johnny Cash played an older Davy in a few scenes set before he went to Texas.
-In 2002, Disney (under its Touchstone Pictures label) revisited the subject of Davy Crockett and the Alamo, with the film The Alamo.
-The film, however, was a significant box-office failure.